-All campus bus service is provided by the Capital Area Transportation Authority (CATA).
-CATA operates fixed routes; serving all University apartments, residence halls, commuter lots, and the main campus 24/7 during Fall and Spring semesters.
-Campus service does not operate during school breaks or on holidays.
+The campus bus service is provided by the Capital Area Transportation Authority (CATA).
+CATA operates fixed routes; serving all university apartments, residence halls, commuter lots, and the main campus 24/7 during fall and spring semesters.
+Campus service does not operate during university breaks or on university recognized holidays.
 Additionally, CATA provides direct service to off-campus apartments in East Lansing, Lansing, Lansing Township, Okemos, and Haslett areas year-round as well as many other destinations in the Greater Lansing area.
 You can learn about fares, tips for new riders and view the CATA service area online.
 Visit www.cata.org for personal trip itineraries, comprehensive service information and online pass sales.

-WEEKDAY CAMPUS REGULAR FIXED ROUTE SERVICE - CATA's weekday campus service operates from approximately 7:00 a.m. to 2:00 a.m. during Fall and Spring semesters; excluding school breaks and holidays.
-This includes service on the following routes: #30, 31 and 32.
-Additionally, Route 33 operates weekdays from 7:00 a.m. to 7:00 p.m. traveling the central portion of campus.
+WEEKDAY CAMPUS REGULAR FIXED ROUTE SERVICE - CATA's weekday campus service operates from approximately 7:00 a.m. to 2:00 a.m. during fall and spring semesters; excluding university breaks and holidays.
+This includes service on the following routes: #30, #31, and #39.
+Additionally, routes #32 and #33 operate weekdays from 7:00 a.m. to 7:00 p.m.
+Route #32 serves the Commuter Lot 89 and Route #33 travels the central portion of campus.

-EVENING AND LATE NIGHT CAMPUS SERVICE SEVEN DAYS A WEEK

-- CATA offers two curb-to-curb demand-response services within the campus boundaries during Fall and Spring semester, excluding school breaks and holidays.
-You must call 2-8888 from any campus phone to request a ride.
+EVENING AND LATE NIGHT CAMPUS SERVICE SEVEN DAYS A WEEK - CATA offers two curb-to-curb demand-response services within the campus boundaries during fall and spring semester, excluding university breaks and university recognized holidays.
+You can call 1-517-432-8888 or 2-8888 from any campus phone to request a ride.
 With either service, the bus arrives within 20 minutes of your call.

 Lot Link operates from 7:00 p.m. to 2:00 a.m. weekdays and 9:00 a.m. to 2:00 a.m. on weekends.
-Buses travel between student parking lots (#83 or #91)and other campus locations.
-All rides must start or end at one of the two lots.
+Buses travel between student parking lots (#83, #89, or #91)and other campus locations.
+All rides must start or end at one of the three lots.